The Beast with a Million Eyes: Production

 Reportedly the film was based on a script called The Unseen by Tom Filer.
 Roger Corman was attracted to the project because in the original draft of the script, the monster was invisible, which meant the film could be done cheaply.
 Executive producer Sam Arkoff insisted on a visible monster and space ship, but there was very little in the budget to realize these effects.
 Corman's original idea was an alien that was an ethereal force incapable of being seen.

 In April 1955, it was announced in Variety the film would be the first for Pacemaker Productions, a new company formed by Roger Corman.
 By that stage, the film had been renamed The Beast with a Million Eyes by Corman's distributor James Nicholson.
 To circumvent union rules, it would be produced and directed by David Kamarsky, Corman's former aide, while Corman would executive produce.
 Paul Birch's casting was announced in April 1955.

+This film was Dona Cole's only on-screen credit, having appeared uncredited in Daddy Long Legs (1955) and The Long Grey Line (1955).

 The Beast with a Million Eyes was the third of a three-picture deal Roger Corman had with the American Releasing Company following The Fast and the Furious (1955) and Five Guns West (1955).
 Reportedly, cost over-runs on Five Guns West meant only about $29,000 remained to make the science fiction film for Pacemaker Productions.

 The title, Beast with a Million Eyes, reportedly came from American Releasing Company president James H. Nicholson.
 His lurid title and poster had film exhibitors signed on before seeing the finished film.
 The "million eyes" of the title refers to the alien's ability to see through the eyes of the animals and people it controls by inhabiting their bodies.

 Reportedly, The Beast with a Million Eyes was a non-union filming of a script originally titled The Unseen, with Lou Place set to direct.
 After one day's filming, the union threatened to shut down the production unless everyone signed with the Guild.
 With production running overtime, Roger Corman took over the film's directing chores and replaced the cinematographer with Floyd Crosby; but Corman took no official screen credit.

 Filming took place in Indio and the Coachella Valley, California.
 Corman shot 48 pages of interiors in just two days at a studio on La Cienega Blvd. in Los Angeles.

 The movie is also infamous for its exaggerated promotional poster.
 It features an eye-catching monster different from that seen in the movie.